PipedreamHQ/pipedream/docs/docs/connected-accounts/README.md

 ## Access Control

-**All new connected accounts are private** and can only be used by the user who added it.
+**New connected accounts are private by default** and can only be used by the person who added it.
 - Note that this is a change in behavior as of August 2023
 - All accounts connected before then were accessible to all workspace members